kubsamelkamu/stock-price-pridictor/Readme.md

 # Stock price pridictor
 This project predicts stock prices using machine learning models.
+The application is built with Flask and uses historical stock data for training.
+The UI is designed to be user-friendly and interactive, providing insights into the input features used for predictions.

 ## setup
 1.clone the repository: